CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Beamforming Designs for CAPAs

-A primary challenge in the CAPA beamformering design is that the channel and beamformer are now represented as continuous functions, rather than discrete vectors or matrices.
-In this context, the utility function (e.g., spectral efficiency) that we aim to maximize through beamforming design becomes a \emph{functional}---a specialized type of function that accepts other functions as inputs and produces a scalar output.
+A primary challenge in CAPA systems is designing the source current distribution across the surface, i.e., designing the analog EM beamforming.
+In contrast to SPDAs, the EM channel and beamformer for CAPAs are represented as continuous functions rather than discrete vectors or matrices.
+In this context, the utility function (e.g., spectral efficiency) that we aim to maximize through EM beamforming design becomes a \emph{functional}---a specialized type of function that accepts other functions as inputs and produces a scalar output.
 Consequently, conventional design approaches based on discrete optimization are not directly applicable to CAPA beamformer design.
 We will introduce several promising approaches to address this challenge in the following.